Getting Married in Vietnam - The FAQs

-It is possible for two foreigners to marry in Vietnam and I was their celebrant though (depending on who you talk to), either one (I'd suggest both) must have some residency status: that is - temporary residency.
+It is possible for two foreigners to marry in Vietnam and I was their celebrant though (depending on whom you talk to), either one (I'd suggest both) must have some residency status: that is - temporary residency.
 This is not simple.
 The couple in question were living and working in Vietnam and it took over 12 months for the process to be approved.
-It's not all doom and gloom however.
-It's relatively pain free to arrange a civil wedding at a registry office or court house in your home country to make things legal either before coming to Vietnam or after.
+It's not all doom and gloom, however.
+It's relatively pain-free to arrange a civil wedding at a registry office or courthouse in your home country to make things legal either before coming to Vietnam or after.
 Many use this as a way to have another party and celebrate with the folks who didn't make it to Vietnam.

-This is all really dry, boring stuff - but if you're really interested head over here to read more about the legalities of a wedding Vietnam.
+This is all really dry, boring stuff - but if you're interested head over here to read about the legalities of a wedding Vietnam.

-So your Vietnam wedding will be a symbolic wedding - it is the celebration - and the ceremony most couples consider their "real" marriage.
+So your Vietnam wedding will be symbolic - it is the celebration - and the ceremony most couples consider their "real" marriage.